 - Control — When you litigate family court matters, the judge issues a ruling that is binding on both parties.
 However, in a meditation, you are in control over the terms of the settlement.

 - Preservation of Relationships — This is very important for parents.
 During mediation, you may be able to talk through some of the issues that are bothering you and find a resolution to those issues.
 Furthermore, mediation fosters a spirit of compromise whereas litigation fosters an atmosphere of adversity.
-Mediation can help you remain a civil relationship with your ex-partner.
+Mediation can help you retain a civil relationship with your ex-partner.

 - Informal Proceedings — Mediation is an informal process.
 You do not have the strict rules and structure you do in a courtroom setting.
 Therefore, parties feel more relaxed and open to being flexible to resolve issues.

-- Mediators — Mediators are impartial parties who can facilitate open discussions between the parties by guiding the discussion.
+- Mediators — Mediators are impartial professionals who can facilitate open discussions between the parties by guiding the discussion.
 Mediators keep conversations focused on the matters to be settled rather than allowing parties to break down into needless and hurtful accusations.